Proposing a Model for Predicting Passenger Origin-Destination in Online Taxi-Hailing Systems: Experiments

-As illustrated in Fig. \ref{fig:Models_MSE_30_min} and Fig. \ref{fig:Models_MAE_30_min} MSE and MAE values are decreased compared to values in Fig. \ref{fig:Models_MSE} and Fig. \ref{fig:Models_MAE}.
-It is because of the travel count decrease in tighter time intervals.
-According to Fig. \ref{fig:Models_MAPE1_30_min} MAPE@1 is increased because as it is explained earlier prediction for the tighter intervals is harder.
-This shows that NMF-Stacked GRU can predict nonzero travel count with much better accuracy than the other three models but based on MAE and MSE metrics, proposed recurrent models predictability are close to each other.
+As demonstrated in Fig. \ref{fig:Models_MSE_30_min} and Fig. \ref{fig:Models_MAE_30_min}, the MSE and MAE values have decreased compared to those in Fig. \ref{fig:Models_MSE} and Fig. \ref{fig:Models_MAE}.
+This reduction can be attributed to the decrease in travel count within narrower time-intervals.
+According to Fig. \ref{fig:Models_MAPE1_30_min}, the MAPE@1 value has increased, as predicting for tighter intervals is more challenging, as previously explained.
+The results indicate that the NMF-Stacked GRU model can predict nonzero travel counts with significantly better accuracy than the other three models.
+However, based on the MAE and MSE metrics, the predictability of the proposed recurrent models is relatively similar to one another.